How to Allow Google Chrome to Screen Record on Mac [2025 Updated]

 Can You Allow Google Chrome to Screen Record on Mac?

 Of course, yes.
 You can give many apps the authority to record the screen on your Mac.
-So, you can enable Google Chrome to screen record your activities on Mac using the correct method.
-Generally, you only need to change the settings on your Mac.
+Therefore, you can enable screen recording on Mac with Google Chrome having the necessary permissions.
+Generally, simply adjust your Mac's settings to resolve issues like "Cannot share screen" or "No permission to access screen."
 Now, keep reading to check the step-by-step guide.

 Steps to Allow Google Chrome to Screen Record on Mac